 <pwd> as credentials.
 If the password is correct and the connection is successful, the query is executed, making the DB wait for 5 seconds (and also returning a value, since OPENROWSET expects at least one column).
 Fetching the candidate passwords from a wordlist and measuring the time needed for each connection, we can attempt to guess the correct password.
 In “Data-mining with SQL Injection and Inference”, David Litchfield pushes this technique even further, by injecting a piece of code in order to bruteforce the sysadmin password using the CPU resources of the DB Server itself.

 Once we have the sysadmin password, we have two choices:

 - Add our current user to the sysadmin group using

 sp_addsrvrolemember.
-The current user name can be extracted using inferenced injection against the variable
+The current username can be extracted using inference injection against the variable

 Remember that OPENROWSET is accessible to all users on SQL Server 2000 but it is restricted to administrative accounts on SQL Server 2005.